wistariaHydrangea/kubernetes-nginx-ingress/README.md

 ### Initialization of master node

-Initialize master with `kube init` command.
+Initialize master with __kube in command.
 The meaning of the parameters is as follows.

 --apiserver-advertise-address: Specify the Listen IP address of APIServer, usually the IP address of eth0, which is the NIC of Master node